 Integrated Formal Methods & Game Theory for Security:

-For mission-critical Cyber-physical systems (CPSs), it is crucial to ensure these systems behave correctly while interacting with dynamic, and potentially adversarial environments.
-Synthesizing CPSs with assurance is a daunting task: On the one hand, the interconnected networks, sensors, and (semi-)autonomous systems introduce unprecedented vulnerabilities to both cyber- and physical spaces; On the other hand, purposeful and deceptive attacks may aim to compromise more complex system properties beyond traditional stability and safety.
-We aim to develop integrated formal methods and game theory for constructing provably correct and secured cyber-physical systems.
+For mission-critical Cyber-Physical Systems (CPSs), it is crucial to ensure these systems behave correctly while interacting with dynamic, and potentially adversarial environments.
+Synthesizing CPSs with assurance is a daunting task.
+On the one hand, the interconnected networks, sensors, and (semi-)autonomous systems introduce unprecedented vulnerabilities to both cyber- and physical spaces; on the other hand, purposeful and deceptive attacks may aim to compromise more complex system properties beyond traditional stability and safety.
+FINS aims to develop integrated formal methods and Game Theory for constructing provably correct and secure cyber-physical systems.

 Inverse Reinforcement Learning:

 Reinforcement Learning (RL) is a machine learning paradigm inspired by how humans learn.
 In RL, algorithms called “agents” interact with a simulated environment.
 In turn, the simulated environment provides feedback to the agent based on what actions it takes.
 The RL agent continues taking actions and the environment continues providing feedback until the RL agent optimizes a task.
 Hence, RL has achieved high performances in applications where one’s actions have consequences, and those consequences may be delayed in time.
 Examples of applications where RL has been successfully deployed include self-driving vehicles, automated stock trading, customized healthcare, robot manipulation, and natural language processing.